-Do you plan out your marathon recovery?
+Do you plan out your marathon recovery process before your marathon?

 Alright, maybe not but most runners make their overall general health a high priority.
 You want to look and feel your best as quickly as possible.
 And while your post-marathon limp might be a sign of a well fought battle, you don’t want to keep it forever, right?

 The best way to recover after a marathon or long run is to begin to focus on your nutrition.
 (Yes, as always!)
 But what does that look like?
 What should you be eating to bring your body back to a good normal?